-When washing machines offer washes up to 90°C, some do wonder whether their washing machine uses hot water from the mains or if it heats the water itself.
+Washing machines offer washes up to 90°C, and some people wonder whether their washing machine uses hot water from the mains or if it heats the water itself.

 Machines that do have both hot and cold supplies only use the hot supply when washing above 50°C, so this change in manufacture is not all that detrimental when the average wash is at 40°C.

 They are relatively difficult to source, but are still produced by some manufacturers.
-The problem with a hot fill washing machine is there eco rating, they will normally be classed as B or lower and can be quite pricey.
+The problem with a hot fill washing machine is that the eco rating normally be classed as B or lower, and they can be quite pricey.